The Chicago History Museum is open and we look forward to welcoming you.

 Tour also includes free admission to the Chicago History Museum, good for one week from tour date.

 Admission is free for IL residents on this date.
-Please register an online account at the top right of the page before ticket selection to apply Illinois resident discount.
+Please create an account before ticket selection to apply the Illinois resident discount.
+Tickets will be discounted at check out.
 Advance tickets are not required for General Admission.
 Walk-in visitors welcome.
 Planning a group visit?
 Please call us at 312-642-4600 to make group reservations.

-Members, Remember to sign-in to your account at the upper right or register for an account if you haven't already done so.
+Members, Remember to sign-in to your account, or register a new account if you haven't already done so.
 After logging in please select the number of desired tickets and click Add To Cart.
 You will then see your member discount applied at the basket.

 General Admission to the museum includes all permanent and temporary exhibitions.